JWilkeGIS/JWilkeGIS.github.io/lobster-mushroom/README.md

    - **Slope** under 15% (optional refinement)

 4. **Raster Combination**
-   - Calculated Hillshade layer from SRTM layer
+   - Calculated Hillshade layer from SRTM layer to add shade visuals to basemap
-   - Calculated Slope layer from hillshade layer
+   - Calculated Slope layer from SRTM layer
    - Calculated raster defining slope less than or equal to 15% (1 = suitable, 0 = unsuitable)
+   - Filtered Land Use raster for evergreen forest land use (1 = suitable, 0 = unsuitable)
+   - Used raster calculator on SRTM layer to find areas with elevation between 1829 and 2744 meters (1 = suitable, 0 = unsuitable)
    - Reclassified all rasters (1 = suitable, 0 = unsuitable)
    - Used Raster Calculator to combine layers with equal weight
    - Final output is a binary suitability raster